Best solar panels for Hot Climates in 2025: Comparison and Guide

 If you’re living in a hotter climate then you should look for panels having less power degradation rate.

-Buy solar panels with high operating range
+2) Buy solar panels with high operating range

-In hot regions, sunlight is good but due to heat, the temperature within the solar panel can reach as high as 90°C
+In hot regions, sunlight is good, but due to heat, the temperature within the solar panel can reach as high as 90°C, and it becomes difficult for the panel to operate unless it has a high operating range.

 Therefore, you should look for panels having a high operating range.

-Free from PID losses
+3) Free from PID losses

 The high temperature leads to Potential Induced Degradation (PID) losses in the solar panels, resulting in more leakage current that further deteriorates the power output.